logo

 Step by Step

-1. Insert a node as in a normal BST and color it red.
+1. Insert a node like in a normal BST and color it red.

 2. Check the tree for violations of Red-Black rules.